A rapidly converging Ramanujan-type series for Catalan's constant: Ramanujan-type series for Catalan's constant

-The convergence rate of the just proved central binomial series representation for $\,G\,$ is to be compared to that of other known similar series, including those in Eqs.~\eqref{eq:Rama} and~\eqref{eq:Lupas}.
+The convergence rate of these novel central binomial series representations for $\,G\,$ is to be compared to that of other known similar series.
 This is done in details in the next section.